 Always make the process of opting out of future messages clear and simple.

-e.g. Text STOP to cancel.
+e.g., Text STOP to cancel.

 When people know that they can opt-out easily, they’ll tend to view you and your messages as trustworthy and feel more inclined to opt-in from the start.

-Have you got any tips for crafting the perfect SMS text?
+What are your tips for crafting the perfect SMS text?
 I’d love to hear them.